Project status: Open

 What are the main issues?

-The key issues we have identified and are seeking feedback on are:
+The key issues we have identified and sought feedback were:

 • identifying land or premises that are subject to the regulation